peterent/MultiDatePicker/README.md

 MultiDatePicker(anyDays: self.$manyDays)
 ```

 Whenever the user taps on a date on the control's calendar the date will be selected and added to the wrapped collection.
 If the date is already selected, the tap will remove it from the collection and change the wrapped value of the binding.

+The calendar in the control will reflect the first date in the array; otherwise it will show the month/year for the current date.

 ### Date Range